I wanted to write a post on this because I’ve recently received a few questions around exes reaching out and how it can completely throw us!

 We followed all the ‘rules’, let them be to get on with their lives, got on with ours and then a ‘hey, how are you’ text pops up out of the blue.
 What gives??!!

 First of all, just know that although it can feel mighty satisfying in some ways when this happens, it can also propel us right back into the heartbreak we’ve worked so hard to wade through and leave us confused and upset.
 Whatever you feel, try not to judge your emotions around it.
-It’s bound to have some kind of effect on you because regardless of how the breakup happened, there are still going to be feelings involved when any form of contact happens.
+It’s bound to have some kind of effect on you because regardless of how the breakup happened, there are still going to be feelings triggered when any form of contact happens.

 I often get asked why exes do reach out and although I don’t have the ability to go inside someone’s mind and get a glimpse of the motivation behind their actions (I wish ha!), what I do know is this; in a weaker moment of their own they’re looking for some form of connection with you.
 They’re going through their own breakup journey too and even if they're the ones doing the breaking up, that still comes with its triggers and urges.

 It could have been sent after a drink or when they’re craving some kind of validation and need a quick fix or a replay in the now of an old memory.
 I’m aware that can seem a little harsh or make you feel disposable and I really don’t mean it in that way.
 Breakups can cause us to do all kinds of odd things that we can’t anticipate and it’s likely not your ex’s intention to make you feel bad.
-They’re in their own heads and the contact is most probably their way of fulfilling a craving in the moment.
+They’re in their own heads and the contact is most probably their way of fulfilling a need in that moment.
 This is why it’s important to not read too much into it.

 Remember, we can’t ever change other people’s actions but we can choose how we react or in this case, don’t react.